Support Watchtower

 - Public records requests -- filing fees, copying costs, and labor charges assessed by government bodies under the Texas Public Information Act

-- Document analysis -- tools and time spent reviewing contracts, financial records, meeting minutes, and public filings
+- Document analysis -- tools and time spent reviewing contracts, financial records, meeting minutes, audits, and public filings across every service line

-- Conducting interviews -- speaking with community members, public officials, witnesses, and subject-matter experts to build complete, accurate accounts of what happened and why
+- Interviews and source work -- speaking with community members, public officials, witnesses, whistleblowers, and subject-matter experts to build complete, accurate accounts of what happened and why

-- On-the-ground reporting -- attending city council meetings, documenting conditions in covered communities, and traveling to the places where the stories are
+- On-the-ground work -- attending city council meetings, conducting consulting visits, moderating forums, documenting conditions in covered communities, and being physically present where the work is

 - Infrastructure -- website hosting, email hosting, secure document storage, a dedicated phone line, and the communication tools we rely on to coordinate with sources, officials, and the public